Blog / Short Circuit Board: PCB Damage Caused by Current Diversion/Low Resistance

 Infrared Imaging

 Short circuits usually generate heat due to the resistance and high electrical current flowing between the power source and the ground.
 You can use an infrared camera to detect these hot spots.
 If you spot a glowing area away from the active components, that is most likely a short circuit.
-When locating the fault, begin with a low current to prevent further damage, then gradually increase it if you cannot spot the damage.

 A thermal/ infrared camera